RoyZhenLongLim/Astrocamp/LaTeX/README.md

 ## Exercises
 Here are a few exercises:
-1. Find a paper on ADS and add to bibliography
+1. Find a paper on ADS and add it to the bibliography
   - Cite it

 ## Miscellaneous